ponylang/pony-tutorial/content/reference-capabilities/combining-capabilities.md

 toc: true
 ---

+When we talked about fields in the [classes]({{< relref "types/classes.md" >}}) chapter, we skimmed over a rather important detail, by only using defaults.
+Fields, just like variables, have their own capabilities!
+A field in the class has to make all the same guarantees as a variable.
+An `iso` field for instance, is globally unique.
+The only way to reference it is through this single field of the object (except of course, `tag` references, or shared `val` portions).

+Once we have fields with capabilities inside objects with capabilities, now we've got two capabilities to keep track of.
+Of course, if you've read the title of this chapter, you might suspect that there's a way to combine them, and you'd be right.
-When a field of an object is read, its reference capability depends both on the reference capability of the field and the reference capability of the __origin__, that is, the object the field is being read from.

-This is because all the guarantees that the __origin__ reference capability makes have to be maintained for its fields as well.
+When a field of an object is accessed or extracted, its reference capability depends both on the reference capability of the field and the reference capability of the __origin__, that is, the object the field is being read from.
+We have to pick a capability for the combination that maintains the guarantees for both the __origin__ reference capability, and for its fields.

 # Viewpoint adaptation